UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1c_intro_ros2.md

 - check log files

 ### Recommended Development Practices
-To work efficiently with ROS 2:
+To work efficiently with ROS2:
 - Treat ROS tools as diagnostic instruments
 - Build and test incrementally
 - Use multiple terminals: